 Dr. Sampson's research interests have focused on food allergic disorders, and now include work on the pathogenesis of food-induced anaphylaxis, characterization of allergenic food proteins and their processing by the immune system, genetics of food allergy, development of novel diagnostic tests, and mechanisms of immunotherapeutic strategies for treating food allergies including basic studies and clinical trials in oral, sublingual and epicutaneous immunotherapy and the potential use of biologics, such as anti-IgE and anti-cytokine monoclonal antibodies.
 His research is funded by a number of grants from the National Institutes of Health and private foundations (Food Allergy Research and Education), and he is the PI on the NIH-sponsored Consortium of Food Allergy Research.

 David is a combat veteran, led an infantry platoon with the 101st Airborne Division through several combat operations, and was recognized with a Bronze Star for combat action in Iraq in 1991.
-David has a B.S. from the United States Military Academy at West Point and a MBA from Syracuse University.
+David earned his B.S. degree in Civil Engineering from the United States Military Academy at West Point and his MBA from Syracuse University.

-Kim is Chief Commercial Officer at Myovant Sciences, a global biopharmaceutical company focused on the innovative treatment of women’s health and endocrine diseases in areas of high unmet medical need.
+Kim is Executive Vice President, General Manager of North America at Jazz Pharmaceuticals where she leads the North American regional business structure, which brings together Medical Affairs, Commercial, and Market Access teams to create a strategically-aligned and integrated customer-facing organization.
 Overall, Kim has 23 years of commercial experience in the biopharmaceutical industry having spent the majority of her career in Marketing at Merck and Glaxo SmithKline (GSK).

 Kim started her career at Merck where she held many positions in the commercial organization with a heavy focus on both physician and consumer marketing in the cardiovascular, respiratory, and vaccines business areas.
 During this time she played key roles in the successful launches of Cozaar, Singulair, and Gardasil.
 Kim earned her B.S. degree from Denison University and her M.B.A. from The Wharton School of the University of Pennsylvania.